On the Sample Complexity of Actor-Critic Method for Reinforcement Learning with Function Approximation: Numerical Results

 \section{Numerical Results}

-In this section, we compare the convergence rates of actor critic with different critic only methods for a navigation problem.
-We first describe the RL problem we aim to solve, then we describe some practical modifications of the algorithms and the evaluation metrics.
-Finally we conclude with a discussion.
+In this section, we compare the convergence rates of actor-critic with the aforementioned critic-only methods on a two-dimensional navigation problem and the inverted pendulum.
+Before detailing the RL problem specifics, we first discuss the metrics we use to evaluate both performance and convergence.

+Because the main objective is to maximize the long term average reward accumulation, it follows naturally to measure the cumulative reward of a trajectory.
+We evaluate the policy without action noise $(\sigma^2 = 0)$, with a fixed trajectory length, and with a fixed starting position which makes the plots easier to compare.
+In addition, we consider a proxy for the gradient norm.
+In particular, we calculate the norm of the difference between two consecutive normalized actor parameters $(\|\theta_k/ \|\theta_k\| - \theta_{k+1}/\|\theta_{k+1}\|\|)$.
+The normalization treats two scaled versions of the same parameter equivalently.
+This is meaningful because the action vector field induced by the parameters (see Fig \ref{fig:gradients}) are similarly scaled versions of each other.
+In this form, the gradient norm proxy serves as the optimization metric on which our main result is based.

+Along with varying the critic-only methods, we elect to consider two additional variations on policy gradient where the $Q$ function is replaced by the \emph{advantage} and \emph{value} functions.
+Recall the definition of the value function from \eqref{equ:value}.
+The advantage function is defined by $A(s_t, a_t) = Q(s_t, a_t) - V(s_t)$, which, by definition of the $Q$ function, can also take the form of $A(s_t, a_t) = r_{t+1} + \gamma V(s_{t+1}) - V(s_t)$ \citep{mnih2016asynchronous}.
+The main benefit of using the value function and advantage functions instead of the $Q$ function for actor critic is that the dimension of the function approximator domain is smaller, as the agent only needs to learn on the state space.